Action plan to combat drugs on the cards

 The minister said this while replying to a query of Awami League MP M Abdul Latif from Chattogram-11.

-In the absence of the home boss, Law Minister Anisul Huq replied to questions from lawmakers related to the home ministry during the question-answer session.
+In absence of the home boss, Law Minister Anisul Huq gave reply to questions of lawmakers related to home affairs ministry during the question-answer session.

-In a scripted answer, the home minister said, time-fitting decisions were taken to finalise the need-based action plan through organising workshops with the stakeholders at the upazila, district and divisional stages.
+In a scripted answer, the home minister said, time fitting decisions were taken to finalise the need-based action plan through organising workshops with the stakeholders at upazila, district and divisional stage.

 Comments